memfault/interrupt/_drafts/cortex-m-breakpoints.md

 ### Software Breakpoint

-Software breakpoints on the other hand are implemented by your debugger.
+Software breakpoints, on the other hand, are implemented by your debugger.
 They work by **patching** the code you are trying to execute with an instruction that triggers a debug event in some fashion.
 This is accomplished by injecting a breakpoint instruction or when that is not supported by inserting an instruction that causes a fault that halts the core.

 With software breakpoints, a debugger can essentially expose an "unlimited" number of breakpoints.
 There are some challenges to deal with though: